- Townsville: February, July

 About JCU's Bachelor of Marine Science

-Pursue your passion for the ocean and marine science at the best marine science university in the world*.
-James Cook University’s Bachelor of Marine Science degree is a comprehensive science degree studying the elements of the ocean with a strong focus on first-hand experiences.
-Access diverse learning environments including the Daintree Rainforest and Orpheus Island on the Great Barrier Reef.
+Pursue your passion for the ocean and marine science with a JCU Bachelor of Marine Science - a comprehensive science degree studying the elements of the ocean with a strong focus on first-hand experiences.
+Access diverse learning environments including Orpheus Island on the Great Barrier Reef.

 A Marine Science School with World-Class Teaching and Learning